Emergence of pseudogap from short-range spin-correlations in electron doped cuprates: Theoretical Model

 To further clarify the origin of T*, we now present a comprehensive analysis and modeling of the photoinduced thermal modification of the PG for both LF and HF pump regimes.
-The spectral features of NCCO are inherently broad, precluding the sort of detailed analysis of the transient spectral function which has been demonstrated for hole-doped cuprates \cite{Boschini2018}.
-Following Ref.\,\cite{DessauPRX}, we focus our analysis on the temporal evolution of dEDCs, defined as:
+The spectral features of NCCO are inherently broad, precluding the sort of detailed analysis of the transient spectral function which has been achieved for hole-doped cuprates \cite{Boschini2018}.
+Alternately, we focus our analysis on the temporal evolution of dEDCs, defined as: